Open-SB/OpenSB/README.md

 ## Getting Started

-You will need to [install aftman](https://github.com/LPGhatguy/aftman#aftman) first to get the required tools, or you can manually install them yourself (found in aftman.toml file).
+You will need to [install aftman](https://github.com/LPGhatguy/aftman#aftman) first to get the required tools, or you can manually install them yourself (found in the [aftman.toml file](https://github.com/Open-SB/OpenSB/blob/main/aftman.toml)).

 After you have installed aftman, run: